 Oxygen had developed a range of resources to help schools combat the issue and are being funded by the Home Office to train others to deliver the programme across London

-Oxygen has been delivering the What's the point? programme for over six years and has put together a resource pack and facilitators handbook, so that others can deliver the programme in their area.
+Oxygen has been delivering the What's the point? programme since 2013 and has put together a resource pack and facilitators handbook, so that others can deliver the programme in their area.

 We are keen to see the programme made available to every school in the country and are looking for similar organisations to enable them to tackle knife crime.
-If you are voluntary, community or faith based organisation interested in being trained, then please complete our enquiry form by clicking the enquiry form above.
+If you are voluntary, community or faith based organisation interested in being trained, then please complete our enquiry form by clicking the Adult Training below.